plasmax/Video-Depth-Anything/metric_depth/README.md

 # Video-Depth-Anything for Metric Depth Estimation
-We here provide a simple demo for our fine-tuned Video-Depth-Anything metric model.
-We fine-tune our pre-trained model on Virtual KITTI and IRS datasets for metric depth estimation.
+We experimentally fine-tune our pre-trained model on Virtual KITTI and IRS datasets for metric depth estimation.

 # Pre-trained Models
 We provide three models for metric video depth estimation: